Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Discussion and Evaluation

 \subsection{Sim-to-Real Transfer}

 We evaluate the simulation-to-real domain transfer performance of our method on a real-world dataset - Fukuoka\cite{mozos2019}.
 To achieve this task, we pretrain the UBotNet on our dataset and fine-tune it on Fukuoka for the task of depth estimation.
 Note that Fukuoka dataset does not provide ground truth for normal data and therefore we only evaluate the depth estimates.
+Additionally, Fukuoka only provides 650 images for training compared to the OmniHorizon with 24,335 samples.
+Hence, we pre-train the network only on 2K samples ($<$ 10\% of our dataset).
 Table~\ref{table:sim2real} summarizes the performance comparison between the networks pre-trained on our dataset and that trained on Fukuoka from scratch.
 We noted better performance of the pretrained network specifically for depth accuracy, where we see a gain of $12.2\%$.
 We also observed more accurate depth maps estimated from the test images when compared to training from scratch on Fukuoka as shown in Figure~\ref{fig:ablationResults}.
 When trained from scratch, the network struggles notably with vegetation.
 On the other hand, it benefits from a better understanding of scenes with complex vegetation when it was pre-trained on OmniHorizon.
+Interestingly, we also observe a similar trend for other networks that were trained first on OmniHorizon.